What Does it Mean to be a Creature of God?

 Each generation of Christians has a theological issue with which to wrestle.
 For us, and probably for generations to come, the great theological issue of our time is how we think about and are in relationship with Creation.
 If all of Creation, everything that is, is an expression of God’s own life and is beloved of God, then how are we to live in relationship with God’s other beloved?
 How are we to heal the wounds of the sin of separation from nonhuman expressions of God’s own Being?

 During October and November, St. Peter’s will be focusing on our relationship with Creation and wrestling with these questions.
 We will contemplate what it means to be a creature of God, to be part of an intricate web of life and what the implications of that are for how we live individually and how we live in community.
 Our worship will focus on, will lift up, various aspects of the Created world.
-Our Faith Matters series will look at what Scripture has to say about Creation, at the Papal Encyclical, and at the poetry of Creation.
 We will be talking about how we, as a community, can live into a theology that holds all life sacred and recognizes the wildly disproportionate impact of humans on the planet.
 I invite you to participate as fully as you are able; to worship, sing, pray, learn, and contemplate God’s work in Creation and your place in it.
 Join us as we, to quote Job, “Ask the beasts…the birds of the heavens…the earth….the fish….and let them teach us.”